 |Resources:||Curriculum Vitae [pdf]|

 Sanjay L. Ahire is a Professor of Global Supply Chain and Operations Management (GSCOM) at the Darla Moore School of Business at the University of South Carolina.
-He is also the Associate Director of the USC-Global Supply and Process Management (GSCPM) Center.
+He is also the Co-Director of Operations and Supply Chain Center.
 He heads the Sonoco-USC Lean Six Sigma Green Belt Certification initiative at the Darla Moore School of Business.
 Ahire holds a Ph.D. in management science from the University of Alabama (1992).
 He also holds a master’s degree in management studies (1985) and a bachelor’s degree in chemical engineering (1982), both from the University of Bombay (India).

 In March 2012, Ahire became the first tenured university professor to be certified as a Six Sigma Master Black Belt by the American Society for Quality.
 This was in recognition for his demonstrated expertise in strategic and tactical supply chain and internal operations consulting to manufacturing and service firms, his mentoring experience and his research accomplishments.
 He has led more than 100 operations/process improvement consulting projects for diverse clients, such as Avaya Telecom, Carolinas Healthcare System, Colonial Life, Cummins, General Electric, General Motors, Johnson & Johnson, MeadWestvaco, Michelin-Snider, NCR, Palmetto Health, Pricewaterhouse Coopers, Siemens, Sonoco Products Company, Wal-Mart and Westinghouse Electric.
 These projects have helped the client firms tackle diverse challenges, including sourcing strategies, supplier collaboration, logistics and distribution networks design and optimization, and internal operations improvement in manufacturing and service organizations.
 Ahire has also conducted significant operations improvement projects in nonprofit social organizations such as American Red Cross, Harvest Hope Food Banks, Family Shelters, Soup Kitchens, Ronald McDonald House of Charity, SC Immigrant Violence Network, SC HIV-AIDS Council and Free Medical Clinics.